-We have audited the accompanying consolidated balance sheets of A.P.
-Pharma, Inc. as of December 31, 2003 and 2002, and the related consolidated statements of operations, shareholders' equity and comprehensive income (loss), and cash flows for each of the three years in the period ended December 31, 2003.
-Our audits also included the financial statement schedule listed in the Index at Item 15(a).
-These financial statements and schedule are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these financial statements and schedule based on our audits.
+We also have audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the consolidated balance sheets of A.P.
+Pharma Inc. as of December 31, 2004 and 2003, and the related consolidated statements of operations, stockholder's equity, and cash flows for each of the three years in the period ended December 31, 2004 of A.P.
+Pharma, Inc. and our report dated March 11, 2005 expressed an unqualified opinion thereon.